Savoring The Good®

 • Chocolate chips - Chocolate chips for melting for coating the truffles.
 Chocolate melts can be substituted.
 Milk chocolate, dark chocolate or white chocolate can all be used.

-Garnishes for OREO truffles
+Garnishes for No-bake OREO truffles

 • OREO cookie pieces